sr3dna/androme/README.md

     outputMaxProcessingTime: 30
 };
 ```
-You can preview the library with the provided /demos/*.html which for the the time being is the only form of documentation.

 Constraint chain is available as a setting since flexbox does not always support exact placement for views that are not in the typical grid format.
 The same can be said for removing the built-in extension "androme.grid" when the generated UI is not accurate which it will instead use LinearLayout for placement.

 Most layout issues are probably due to layout_width and layout_height not being set correctly.
 Changing wrap_content to match_parent and vice versa or setting the actual width and height will fix most problems.
 HTML has a very flexible layout system built for very wide screens which makes it difficult sometimes to convert them for mobile devices.
 Using a table to create your layouts is recommended if you are not experienced with HTML.